Manual Handling Compensation Claims

 FAQs About Manual Handling Compensation Claims

-What type of injuries can heavy lifting accidents cause?
+What types of injuries can heavy lifting and poor manual handling cause?

-The most common injury following a heavy lifting accident is a back injury, which can seriously hinder your mobility.
-Other injuries caused by errors during lifting or pulling include:
+The most common manual handling injury following a heavy lifting accident is a back injury, which can seriously hinder your mobility.
+Examples of other injuries caused by errors during manual handling tasks include:

 • Dislocated shoulders